-Sincere thanks to every resident, business owner, community leader and visitor who contributed to the preparation of Burwood2036.
+Sincere thanks to every resident, business owner, community leader and visitor who contributed to the preparation of ongoing review of Burwood2036.

 I look forward to working with the community, Council and our staff to turn your aspirations into reality.

 Our Community Strategic Plan